306: Time of the Apes

 Hostess Cupcakes are a chocolate snack cake with vanilla cream filling and chocolate icing, with seven white icing squiggles on top.
 First sold in 1919, the brand is now owned by Apollo Global Management and Metropoulos & Co.

 “He’s an officer.”
 And a gentlemonkey.

-An Officer and a Gentleman is a 1982 film starring Richard Gere as a young man struggling to make it through a tough flight school to become a naval officer.
+An Officer and a Gentleman is a 1982 film starring Richard Gere as a young man struggling to make it through a tough flight school to become a Navy pilot.

 There’s some good security.
 Is this Watergate?